fatihdogmus/namaz-vakti-chrome-extension/README.md

 2. Enable **Developer mode** (top right).
 3. Click **Load unpacked** and select this folder.
 4. Pin the extension and open the toolbar icon to see the popup.

-You can start wiring real data and options into `popup.js` and the background worker.